algotrade-course/Group9/README.md

 - The Simple Moving Average (SMA) with a 100-period window serves as a proxy for long-term market trend direction, helping to identify whether the overall sentiment is bullish or bearish.
 - The Relative Strength Index (RSI) with a 14-period window is used to detect short-term momentum extremes.
 When RSI values cross certain thresholds—typically above 70 for overbought and below 30 for oversold conditions—they may signal potential turning points in price action.

 By aligning RSI signals with the direction suggested by the SMA, the strategy aims to enter trades with higher probability setups, favoring mean-reversion trades that are in harmony with the broader trend.
-This hybrid structure is designed to reduce false signals and improve trade timing, which are common challenges in purely mean-reversion or momentum-based systems
+This hybrid structure is designed to reduce false signals and improve trade timing, which are common challenges in purely mean-reversion or momentum-based systems.

 # 2. Related Work / Background